Build up your understanding of California Penal Code Section 25400: Carrying a Concealed Firearm right here.

-The Definition of Carrying a Concealed Firearm
+Defining the Carrying of a Concealed Firearm

-According to PC 25400, firearms may be concealed on a person or within a person’s vehicle.
-You should be aware that PC 25400 charges can apply to any firearm, including weapons that are not in working order.
+Individuals in the state of California can be charged with carrying a concealed firearm for carrying a pistol, revolver, or other firearms.
+According to PC 25400, firearms may not be concealed on a person or within their vehicle.
+PC 25400 charges can apply to any firearm, including weapons that are not in working order.

-You should be aware that individuals in California cannot get around PC 25400 simply by openly carrying a firearm in public.
 Carrying either a loaded or an unloaded firearm while in public can result in criminal charges under:

-- California Penal Code Section 25850: Carrying A Loaded Firearm
+- PC 25850: Carrying a Loaded Firearm

 Exceptions to California’s Laws on Carrying Firearms